 Nvidia GeForce RTX 3090 Ti: Price and release date

-Nvidia did not provide a release date for the RTX 3090 Ti when it announced the new graphics card.
 We originally believed the GPU could launch in late spring or early summer of 2022 due to the new entry-level RTX 3050 launching on January 27 and rumors of the Nvidia GeForce RTX 40 series GPUs launching either in Q3 or Q4 of 2022.
-However, new reports suggest we may have to wait longer.

-Numerous sites, including PC Gamer, have heard that Nvidia has delayed the RTX 3090 Ti launch due to BIOS and hardware issues.
-According to TweakTown, third-party board partners have also been asked to pause production.
+Numerous sites, including PC Gamer, reported that Nvidia delayed the RTX 3090 Ti launch due to BIOS and hardware issues.
+According to TweakTown, third-party board partners were also asked to pause production.

 Nvidia GeForce RTX 3090 Ti: Specs and performance

-Spec details are scant but Nvidia did at least offer up some juicy bits.
 The Nvidia GeForce RTX 3090 Ti is a GA102 GPU built on the 8nm process.
-It will have 40 Share teraflops, 78 Ray Tracing teraflops, 320 Tensor teraflops and 24GB of GDDR6X memory operating at 21Gbps.
+It will has 40 Share teraflops, 78 Ray Tracing teraflops, 320 Tensor teraflops and 24GB of GDDR6X memory operating at 21Gbps.
 Its base and boost speeds are clocked at 1560MHz/1860MHz.
-Rumors suggest the RTX 3090 Ti will have a TDP of up to 450W, which is 100W more than the RTX 3090.
+As rumors suggested the RTX 3090 Ti has a TDP of up to 450W, which is 100W more than the RTX 3090.

 We don’t have benchmark data to see how the GPU performs during everyday use and gaming, but based on those specs, the 3090 Ti should see a 10 percent performance boost across the board compared to the RTX 3090.
 The RTX 3090 was itself 10 percent faster than the RTX 3080.

-Though the RTX 3090 Ti was designed primarily for gaming, it will no doubt have the power necessary for editing audio and rendering videos.
+Though the RTX 3090 Ti was designed primarily for gaming, it has plenty of power for editing audio and rendering videos.
 4K should be a cinch for the RTX 3090 Ti, as well as high frame rates.
 This GPU will be the “monster” Nvidia claims it is, performance-wise.

 Nvidia GeForce RTX 3090 Ti: Outlook

 Graphics cards have understandably become a sore spot within the PC gaming community due to the ongoing global pandemic.
 Under normal circumstances, news of the Nvidia GeForce RTX 3090 Ti would be cause for celebration.
-Even the nominal bits of information we have marked it as a noticeable jump up from the RTX 3080.
+Based on what we've seen, it's a noticeable step up from the RTX 3080.
 But considering how many folks are still unable to get their hands on Nvidia’s current crop of RTX 30 series cards, it’s understandable to reign in the excitement for the RTX 3090 Ti.
 And that’s not even considering how expensive this GPU is likely to be.